tiagopog/jsonapi-utils/README.md

 ### Request

-Before your controller's action gets executed JU will validate request against JSON API specifications and eventual query string params against the resource's definitions.
-If something goes wrong with the request JU will render an error response like this:
+Before a controller's action gets executed, `JSONAPI::Utils` will validate the request against JSON API specifications as well as evaluating the eventual query string params to check if they match the resource's definition.
+If something goes wrong during the validation process, JU will render an error response like this examples below:

 ```json
 HTTP/1.1 400 Bad Request